 Commercial leases will usually apply to large scale operations such as a business or premises that is used for warehousing or storage or a commercial building without retail activity.

-Commercial leases are not governed by any specific legislation, they vary greatly from premises to premises, landlord to landlord and managing agent to managing agent.
-Consequently, the lease may be very one sided (more often than not, favouring the landlord) and your liability under the lease will greatly depend on you (or your solicitor’s) ability to negotiate favourable terms.
+Commercial leases are not governed by any specific legislation.
+They can vary greatly from premises to premises, landlord to landlord and managing agent to managing agent.
+Consequently, commercial leases may be very one sided (more often than not, favouring the landlord) and your liability under the lease will greatly depend on you (or your solicitor’s) ability to negotiate favourable terms.

 The provisions in a commercial lease will ordinarily address such matters as: